 Buying a quality piece of modern uk furniture that is made from crafted natural materials such as Oak or Walnut will mean you are investing in a piece that will last and there will be less need to continually replace or throw out cheap furniture.

 Reflecting on the changing trends doesn’t automatically mean buying new pieces of furniture though.
 Instead, you can change your look through new soft furnishings.
 You could also surf through the best luxury furniture store online wherein you might get used pieces at a minimal rate.
 Changing your cushions once a season will save you money and keep you from wasting natural materials.

-Better yet, buy good quality cushion fillers once and then every season just buy cushion covers and store the previous ones away somewhere.
+Better yet, buy good quality cushion fillers once, and then every season just buy cushion covers (similar to Fig Leaf Cushion Covers) and store the previous ones away somewhere.
 You never know when that particular trend will come back into fashion, so they are worth keeping hold of.
-If it’s nature-inspired pieces you want then the sub trend of organic, jungle floral celebrates nature just as much through it’s bright prints and flora and fauna motifs.
+If it’s nature-inspired pieces you want then the sub-trend of organic, jungle floral celebrates nature just as much through its bright prints and flora and fauna motifs.
 Alexandra D Foster’s St Barths cushions are the perfect piece to add a touch of natural beauty to your home.
 Find everything you need at The Longest Stay.

 Pantone started the year by announcing a rather unusual pair of colours for the year ahead.
 These were the delightful Rose Quartz and Serenity.
 They are a soft pink and pale blue that have been shown to work in harmony perfectly without looking childish or nursery-like!

 They are just the right amount of pastel for that touch of luxury and have that stylish 50s glamour feel.
 If colour isn’t for you then this years other colour trend is the fabulously chic monochrome.
 Simple black and white with bold, geometric lines make this trend a serious statement and one that works so well in conjunction with the metal trends this season.